 BSc or MSci - 3 or 4 years?

 We offer both three year and four year courses in either Geology or Geophysics.
 Three year courses lead to the BSc Honours degree of Imperial College London.
 Four year courses lead to the MSci (Master in Science) degree.
-Year abroad degrees, the Petroleum Geoscience course and the Geology and Geophysics course are all available as 4 year courses only.

 If you are not sure whether to choose a three or four year degree we strongly recommend you choose the four year course, because dependent upon your circumstances funding authorities may be reluctant to fund a fourth year unless you apply for it at the outset.
 Changing from MSci to BSc is often a more straightforward process than vice a versa.